ncbi/dbvar/Structural_Variant_Sets/Nonredundant_Structural_Variants/QuickStart.md

 ----------

-### Researcher or Submitter screening file against NR
+### Researcher or submitter screening file against NR
 This case may be helpful if you would like to know if candidate structural variants compare to existing variants in dbVar.
 #### 1. Format your file or candidate structural variants as either gff, bed, or bedpe
 For example: